 Always follow up with some sort of acknowledgement.
 A personal note makes a great impression on a donor.
 It will increase the likelihood that they will give again.

-A successful campaign for local office takes a lot work.
+A successful campaign for office takes a lot of work.
 In a competitive local election, every vote counts.
-Fundraising is just a part of the process.
-Be prepared to devote hours each day to fundraising calls, and more time at fundraising events.
-Putting together a solid plan will help you get started.
+Raising money is just part of the process.
+Be prepared to devote hours to fundraising calls and even more time at fundraising events.
+We hope this help you put together a solid plan that will help you get started.